1MLightyears/clarisse/README.md

 Of course I advise you to choose gooey if you're familiar to it and need deep customization, but if you only need a light-weight, pain-less, quick-deployment GUI framework, maybe Clarisse is an alternative!

+### I wanna make it better!

+You are 24/7 welcome!
+As an *end-stage hypo-comment-phobia patient*, ~10% of the lines are comments.
+With those comments one can start easily.
+I also have plans to write docs to describe the function of each part.

+If you bumped into some *insane* codes, please feel free to ask me directly.

 ### ...and, Future!

 - [ ] Add more layouts, make them available to get changed;